 Everything I know about crafting compelling and commercially viable nonfiction I learned from studying novels, screenwriting, and the crafts of acting and cinematography and working with successful publishing and film professionals.
 I use my industry knowledge and experience to help clients stand out in a crowded marketplace.

-As a developmental editor, I'm focused on all aspects of crafting a high-quality nonfiction book or documentary film (substance, structure, and style), all while keeping the needs, goals, and interests of the reader or viewer top of mind.
+As a developmental & substantive editor, I'm focused on all aspects of crafting a high-quality nonfiction book (substance, structure, style, and more), all while keeping the needs, goals, and interests of the reader or viewer top of mind.

 I grew up in a home without a television but with hundreds of books.
 Our evenings were spent listening to my father or mother read to us--Louisa May Alcott, J.R.R.
 Tolkien, Laura Ingalls Wilder, Johann David Wyss, and many more.
 We were encouraged to read aloud, and I learned early on the pleasure of capturing an audience's attention and shaping their experience with a text through the combination of written and spoken word.